 The second Zanshinkai 2017 was marked by a great teaching team of 6 (Doug Wilson, Oliver Piskurek, Sheila Haddad, Arnaud Cousergue, Lauri Jokinen and Ralph Schwager).
 Bujinkan contents such as the Muto Dori and Kannin Dokuson were discussed by Hatsumi Sensei and addressed by the instructors in the Taijutsu with and without weapons.
 The teamwork was great and the atmosphere was challenging, but was brought back to the ground with a base of Takagiyoshin Ryu and other content for all participants.

-For the third Zanshinkai 2018, we again had a first-class team of 6 teachers that gathered in Göttingen (Sveneric Bogsäter, Doug Wilson, Oliver Piskurek, Luboš Pokorný, Kostas Kanakis, Christian Petroccello), supported by a special guests from abroad (Sheila Haddad), to teach Bujinkan material in line with content in Japan, such as Muto Dori and Mon Jyu Ji Shin.
+For the third Zanshinkai 2018, we again had a first-class team of 6 teachers that gathered in Göttingen (Sveneric Bogsäter, Doug Wilson, Oliver Piskurek, Luboš Pokorný, Kostas Kanakis, Christian Petroccello), supported by our special friend from the USA (Sheila Haddad), to teach Bujinkan material in line with content in Japan, such as Muto Dori and Mon Jyu Ji Shin.

-Our new concept in the year 2019 will combine our knowledge from the three Sanshinkai years and the three Zanshinkai years.
-Thus, we’ll have our first new SZanshinkai this year.
-Three main teachers – as usual strongly connected to the direct Bujinkan influence from Hatsumi Sensei – who will present their understanding of this years transmission: Oliver Piskurek, Lauri Jokinen, and Doug Wilson.
-While this OLD-team is the heart of the event, we look forward to seeing some of our Zanshinkai friends – who are Judan and above – to present their skills on the tatami as well.
-Muto Dori is still the focus of Hatsumi Sensei with special reference to the nature of Marishiten known as the god/goddess of the warrior class.
+Our new concept started in the year 2019 and combined our knowledge from the three Sanshinkai years and the three Zanshinkai years.
+Thus, we had our first new SZanshinkai in 2019.
+While the OLD-team (Oliver Piskurek, Lauri Jokinen, and Doug Wilson) was the heart of the event, we were happy to see our highly ranked Zanshinkai friends to present their skills on the tatami as well (Pino Durante, Jasper Juhl Holm, Zoran Radakovic, Mirek Čermák, Raik John, Sebastian Haasch).
+Muto Dori was still the focus of Hatsumi Senseis teachings with special reference to the nature of Marishiten known as the god/goddess of the warrior class.